Zenieverse/ScamGuardAI/README.md

 Impact Potential and Limitations https://docs.google.com/document/d/1R_1v_IovsJs-ZhD8IfXJKXmZux8SHnyLhd5opIvy80o/edit?usp=drivesdk

 Ethical & Security Considerations https://docs.google.com/document/d/15VLq8ANkJV1qDaX_U7lFIGr1ZXGttkVug09NzXcuSiQ/edit?usp=drivesdk

+🛡️ ScamGuardAI — The AI-Powered Shield for Digital Trust 🔍 Problem
+The digital world faces an explosion of scams:
+Phishing, fake KYC requests, AI-cloned voices, and deepfake impersonations are spreading faster than humans or legacy tools can detect.
+Over $10B+ in losses globally each year from digital scams.
+Users lack real-time, cross-platform protection — most tools only react after damage is done.
+💡 Solution
+ScamGuardAI is an AI-driven fraud intelligence network that:
+Detects and prevents scams in real time using multimodal AI (text, image, voice, and behavioral analysis).
+Integrates seamlessly with email, chat, web3 wallets, and social apps.
+Employs crowdsourced threat reporting to continuously retrain detection models.
+Provides enterprise-grade APIs and a browser/extension app for individuals.
+🚀 Vision
+To become the universal AI defense layer that protects digital citizens and organizations across every platform and device — building a safer, scam-free digital ecosystem.
+“Our mission is to make digital trust autonomous, adaptive, and accessible to everyone.”
+⚙️ Core Technologies
+Large Language Models (LLMs) for phishing intent and context analysis Vision AI for deepfake and image-based scam detection Voiceprint AI for audio impersonation detection Blockchain traceability layer for verifying message or sender authenticity Crowdsourced feedback engine for continuous model reinforcement 🌍 Impact
+Protects users, companies, and governments from online fraud Builds public trust in Web3, fintech, and AI ecosystems Creates a global anti-scam intelligence network

 import React, { useState, useEffect, createContext, useContext } from 'react';